PessiRed/landing-page/_pages/termsofservice.md

 ## Introduction

-This Licensed Application End User License Agreement ("Terms") is a binding agreement between you and Xtube ("we", "us", or "our").
-These Terms govern your use of the Xtube iOS application ("Licensed Application" or "App").
+This Licensed Application End User License Agreement ("Terms") is a binding agreement between you and Protube ("we", "us", or "our").
+These Terms govern your use of the Protube iOS application ("Licensed Application" or "App").

 ## 1. Scope of License